margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 "It is not like the impudent and bold giant of Greek fame Who conquers many lands with strength;
 On our newly found and open gates shall stand
-A mighty and bravew oman holding a torch
+A mighty and brave woman holding a torch
 With confined flames, and her name is
 The Mother of Exiles.
 From her guiding and fixed hand She gives a world-wide welcome; her gentle eyes direct